Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential: Examples

 This minimum contains one HLIC, namely, the ratio of its components being equal to $\frac{2}{\sqrt{3}}$, i.e., $\sqrt{3}\phio(c)_1=2\phio(c)_2$.
 This ratio remains independent of any general variation of the $32$ coefficients in the potential $\V$ (\ref{eq:eg8gen}).

-FIG.~\ref{fig:contrast} contrasts the minima of the potential obtained in E.g.~\ref{sec:egtwo} with the minima obtained here in E.g.~\ref{sec:egeight}.
-The multiplet $\phi$ appearing in E.g.~\ref{sec:egtwo} as well as in E.g.~\ref{sec:egeight} transforms as the doublet of $D_{12}$.
-However, $\phi$ is an elementary multiplet in E.g.~\ref{sec:egtwo} while it is constructed as an effective multiplet using $\phia$, $\phib$ and $\phic$ in E.g.~\ref{sec:egeight}.
+FIG.~\ref{fig:contrast} contrasts the minima of the potential obtained in Example~\ref{sec:egtwo} with the minima obtained here in Example~\ref{sec:egeight}.
+The irrep $\phi$ appearing in Example~\ref{sec:egtwo} as well as in Example~\ref{sec:egeight} transforms as the doublet of $D_{12}$.
+However, $\phi$ is an {it elementary} irrep in Example~\ref{sec:egtwo}, while it is constructed as an {\it effective} irrep using $\phia$, $\phib$ and $\phic$ in Example~\ref{sec:egeight}.
 These three multiplets transform not only under the generators of $D_{12}$ but also under $\genxs$, $\genxd$, $\genxa$, $\genxb$ and $\genxc$, TABLE~\ref{tab:flavourcontent}.
 We call them auxiliary generators.
-Even though the effective multiplet $\phi$ remains invariant under the auxiliary generators, its alignments corresponding to the minima of $\V$ can contain HLICs that are determined by these generators, as is evident from FIG.~\ref{fig:contrast}.
+Even though the effective irrep $\phi$ remains invariant under the auxiliary generators, its alignments corresponding to the minima of $\V$ can contain HLICs that are determined by these generators, as is evident from FIG.~\ref{fig:contrast}.